26th, 2008, start of 3K/5K racewalk at West Seattle stadium. A nice

 Racewalking is for everyone.
 Go to the links below and see how racewalking can help with your fitness and competition goals.

-Our "Ask me about racewalking" hats are in and great to wear during our winter season.
+Our "Ask me about racewalking" hats are still available and great to wear during our winter season.
 These are for our active walkers and were paid for out of leftover Pacific Pacer funds to help promote racewalking.
 I'll have these at our SSR races or if you want one at another time, contact me and I'll mail one out or hook up to deliver one.
-Let's double our number of active racewalkers in 2013!

 Here is the starting line at the Regional Hour walk in Banks, Oregon, on Oct 21st, 2012.
 45 degrees at the start so we are bundled up.